A Travel Price Comparison for Families, Couples, and Backpackers Rome vs. New Orleans for Food, Nightlife, Music, and Backpackers

 Rome is a big city destination where you can fill many days.
 Anyone can find something fun to do here.
 This is a popular place to visit for one week.
 In one week, you should have a good grasp of this city.

-The energetic city of New Orleans offers food and nightlife.
+The festive city of New Orleans offers food and nightlife.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 For some great organized tour ideas, see The Best Luxury Tours to Italy, The Best Budget Tours to Italy, The Best Cultural Tours in United States of America, and The Best Photography Tours in United States of America.